Applying for a disabled person's bus pass

 You may not be eligible under this category

-- if you have dyslexia, dyspraxia or attention deficit
+- if you have mild or moderate learning difficulties, dyslexia, dyspraxia or attention deficit hyperactivity disorder (ADHD)

 - if you hold a driving licence

-- if you don’t have a learning disability as defined, you are over 16 and you cannot drive due to your specific needs.
-Please consider an application under Category G instead.
+- if you don’t have a learning disability as defined, you are over 16 and you cannot drive due to your specific needs, you may consider an application under Category G instead.

 Please also see our full guidance below before applying.